asharif1990/eudi-wallet-it-docs/docs/en/wallet-solution.rst

 Once a User installs the mobile app on their device, such an installation is referred to as a Wallet Instance for the User.

-By supporting the mobile app, the Wallet Provider enusers the security and reliability of the entire Wallet Solution, as it is responsible for issuing the Wallet Attestation, which is a cryptographic proof about the authenticity and integrity of the Wallet Instance.
+By supporting the mobile app, the Wallet Provider enusers the security and reliability of the entire Wallet Solution, as it is responsible for issuing the Wallet Attestation and Wallet Trust Evidence, which are cryptographic proofs about the authenticity and integrity of the Wallet Instance and the trustworthiness of the Wallet Secure Cryptographic Device, respectively.

 Requirements
 ^^^^^^^^^^^^